List of biblical commentaries: Alexandrian School

 Its chief characteristic was the allegorical method.
-This was, doubtless, founded on passages in the Gospels and the Epistles of St. Paul, but it received a strong impulse from the writings of Alexandrian Jews, especially of Philo.
+The 1913 Catholic Encyclopedia considers it to be founded on passages in the Gospels and the Epistles of St. Paul, but heavily influenced by the writings of Alexandrian Jews, especially of Philo.

 The great representative of this school was Origen (died 254).
 Origen was the son of Leonides of Alexandria, himself a saint and martyr.
 Origen became the master of many great saints and scholars, one of the most celebrated being St. Gregory Thaumaturgus; he was known as the "Adamantine" on account of his incessant application to study, writing, lecturing, and works of piety.
 He frequently kept seven amanuenses actively employed; it was said he became the author of 6000 works (Epiphanius, Hær., lxiv, 63); according to St. Jerome, who reduced the number to 2000 (Contra.
 Rufin., ii, 22), he left more writings than any man could read in a lifetime (Ep. xxxiii, ad Paulam).
 Besides his great labours on the Hexapla he wrote scholia, homilies, and commentaries on the Old and the New Testament.
 In his scholia he gave short explanations of difficult passages after the manner of his contemporaries, the annotators of the Greek classics.
 Most of the scholia, in which he chiefly sought the literal sense, are unfortunately lost, but it is supposed that their substance is embodied in the writings of St. John Chrysostom and other Fathers.
 In his other works Origen pushed the allegorical interpretation to the utmost extreme.
 In spite of this, however, his writings were of great value, and with the exception of St. Augustine, no writer of ancient times had such influence.